MADE-Apps/legerity/docs/ControlWrappers.md

 ### Platform specifics

-Each of the platform specific wrappers exposes not just the wrappered element but the driver for that application type to allow you to access more information around your control.
+Each of the platform-specific wrappers exposes not just the wrapper element but the driver for that application type to allow you to access more information around your control.

 For example, a control may contain a popup or flyout which is displayed in a different tree to the current element, such as the [UWP InkToolbar](../src/Legerity/Windows/Elements/Core/InkToolbar.cs).

-If you want to create a platform specific wrapper, you can start by implementing one of the following platform base wrappers.
+If you want to create a platform-specific wrapper, you can start by implementing one of the following platform base wrappers.

 - [AndroidElementWrapper](../src/Legerity/Android/Elements/AndroidElementWrapper.cs)
 - [IOSElementWrapper](../src/Legerity/IOS/Elements/IOSElementWrapper.cs)